 - The vanilla vine is an orchid which is indigenous to South Eastern Mexico.
 Dating back to Cortez’s conquest of the Aztec Kingdom in 1519, it is one of the most ancient flavors.

-- French vanilla beans have the distinction of being called “Bourbon” Vanilla because the cultivation first started on the island of Reunion, East of Madagascar.
+- French vanilla beans have the distinction of being called “Bourbon” Vanilla.
+This is because the cultivation first started on the island of Reunion, East of Madagascar.
 At the time, it was known as the “Island of Bourbon.”

 - A few drops of vanilla will cut the acidity of tomato-based foods.

-- Just like grapes that make wine, no two vanilla beans are the same in flavor, aroma, or color.
+- No two vanilla beans are the same in flavor, aroma, or color.

-- It is possible to grow the same vanilla vine in Madagascar, Indonesia, Tahiti, Papua New Guinea and India, but all five cured beans would have their own distinctive flavor due to differing soil and climate conditions.
+- It is possible to grow the same vanilla vine in Madagascar, Indonesia, Tahiti, Papua New Guinea and India.
+All five cured beans would have their own distinctive flavor due to differing soil and climate conditions.

-- The aroma of vanilla is known as calming, relaxing, and sensual, and used as an aphrodisiac in some cultures.
+- The aroma of vanilla is used as an aphrodisiac in some cultures.

 - A 1990s study of patients undergoing tests at Memorial Sloan-Kettering Cancer Center in New York found that the scent of vanilla soothed patients — especially while undergoing magnetic resonance imaging.